Key Takeaways

 Taxes

-You might want to consider your income tax rate — or your desire to avoid or reduce taxes — when choosing your investment strategy and investment types.
-For example, if you want to minimize taxes and you are investing for retirement, you may choose a tax-deferred investment account, such as an IRA.
-If you are a long-term investor and you have a taxable brokerage account, you may want to choose tax-efficient investments, such as index funds, ETFs or municipal bond funds.
-Keep in mind that each account type or investment product has its own unique features or requirements that you should fully understand before investing.
+For example, if you are saving for retirement, you might choose a tax-deferred account like an IRA.
+If you invest through a taxable account, you may want to consider tax-efficient options such as index funds, ETFs, or municipal bond funds.
+Each account type and investment product has its own features and rules, so it is important to understand them before investing.

-Do It Yourself?
-Or Hire a Financial Professional?
+Do It Yourself or Work With a Professional?

 Preparing to Move Forward With an Investment Strategy